Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

-A trial of decitabine followed by cytarabine for children and teenagers with acute myeloid leukaemia that is not responding to treatment or has come back
+A trial of decitabine and cytarabine for children and teenagers with acute myeloid leukaemia

-This trial is looking at decitabine followed by cytarabine for acute myeloid leukaemia that isn’t responding to treatment or has come back afterwards.
+This trial looked at decitabine followed by cytarabine for acute myeloid leukaemia (AML).
+It was for children and teenagers whose AML had come back or treatment had stopped working.

 More about this trial

 Doctors often treat AML with chemotherapy.
 Sometimes it stops working or the leukaemia comes back.
 So researchers are always looking for ways to improve treatment for children and teenagers in this situation.

 When this trial was done, doctors already used a drug called decitabine to treat AML in people over 65.
 Researchers wanted to see if it also worked for people under the age of 18 who have AML.